 - MAGNETIC DOOR HOLD OPENS: Magnets hold these doors open and release and close when the fire alarm is activated.
 When the fire alarm is reset, it reactivates the magnet.
 Initial installation of these hold opens is billable to the departments.
 Repairs are performed by Facilities Services using maintenance funding.

 - SMOKE DETECTORS - NON-REPORTING: Non-reporting smoke alarms are installed in private residence units on campus.
 Facilities Services replaces bad detectors using maintenance funds.
-Any malfunctioning detectors or detectors requiring battery replacements should be reported immediately to Residence Life at 474-7247.
+Any malfunctioning detectors or detectors requiring battery replacements should be immediately reported to Residence Life at 474-7247.

-Kitchen appliances located in residential buildings are maintained and repaired by Facilities Services using maintenance funds.
+- KITCHEN: Kitchen appliances located in residential buildings are maintained and repaired by Facilities Services using Res Life funds.
 Kitchen appliances located in Dining Services areas are repaired by Facilities Services and are billed to Dining Services.
-Facilities Services will repair kitchen appliances such as refrigerators or microwaves for departments, but they must supply an account number.
+Facilities Services will repair kitchen appliances such as refrigerators or microwaves for departments, but they are billable to departments.

 Autoclaves are pressurized, steam-heated vessels used for sterilization.
 These autoclaves are located in various labs on campus and are repaired by Facilities Services using maintenance funds.

 See “Window Coverings”.